Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: Technical background

 \subsection{The oscillator representation}

 Let $V=X\oplus X^*$ be the direct sum of two $n$-dimensional dual vector spaces over $\FF_q$.
 The space $V$ carries a symplectic form

 Every symplectic vector space is (non-canonically) of this form.
 Indeed, the choice of a decomposition $V=X\oplus X^*$ is equivalent to fixing a \emph{polarization} of $V$.
-From now on, we will assume that $X, X^*$ have been chosen.
+From now on, we will assume that dual $X, X^*\subset V$ have been chosen.

 The \emph{oscillator representation} $\mu_{V}$ is a representation of $\Sp(V)$ on the Hilbert space $L^2(X^*)$ of complex functions on $X^*$.
-We will omit the subsrcipt $V$ when the space we work with is clear from the context.
 The representation depends on a parameter $m\in\FF_q^\times$ -- sometimes referred to as the \emph{mass} of the representation in mathematical physics \cite{folland_harmonic} -- which defines a character

 of $\FF_q$.
 One can show \cite{gh17} that the oscillator representations $\mu_V^{(m)}$, $\mu_V^{(m')}$ are unitarily equivalent if and only if $m$ and $m'$ belong to the same square class.
 What is more, $\mu_V^{(-m)} = \bar{\mu}_V^{(m)}$, i.e.\ the inverting the sign of the mass corresponds to passing to the complex conjugate representation.
 From now on, we will write $\omega, \mu_V$ for $\omega^{(1)}$ and $\mu_V^{(1)}$ respectively.